At a glance

 - Around it: White cheese or melted kaşar, tomato, cucumber, olives, herbs

-- Finish: Rolled tight and pressed seam-down on a griddle to seal and crisp
+- Finish: Pressed seam-down on a griddle to seal the roll and crisp the surface

-Cut on the diagonal, it shows its seam in cross-section, and the smell off the cut is sucuk first, that garlic-and-cumin tang of the warmed sausage, with toasted wheat from the griddled wrap under it.
-The outside is crisp and faintly oiled where the press marked it; inside it is soft and hot, the egg still tender, the cheese gone slack and binding the rest into one mass.
-The first bite catches sausage fat and salt, then the cool give of cucumber and the acid of tomato cutting back through the richness.
-It is warm and dense and held in one hand, the opposite in posture of the slow shared table it borrows its contents from.
+Cut on the diagonal, it reads as sucuk first, the garlic-and-cumin tang of the warmed sausage, with toasted wheat under it.
+The press marks the outside; the inside stays soft, the egg tender, the cheese gone slack and binding the rest into one mass.
+The first bite catches sausage fat and salt, then the cool give of cucumber and the acid of tomato cutting back through, with the heat of any folded-in pul biber arriving last.

 Variation is which breakfast elements go in and how hot it runs.
-Some builds lean on sucuk and egg as the spine; others work in potato, more vegetables, or extra cheese, and the heat moves with the chili.
-The cylinder and the seal stay constant; only the fill shifts.
-The breakfast components inside it are old and Turkish; the wrap-and-roll that holds them is not, and the dish never pretends otherwise.
-It is a structural loan, the burrito's architecture lent to a morning that was never built to be carried.
+Some builds lean on sucuk and egg as the spine; others work in potato, more vegetables, or extra cheese, and the chili moves with the order.
+The cylinder and the seal hold constant while the fill shifts.
+The contents inside are old and Turkish; the wrap-and-roll that holds them came over only once Mexican food reached Turkish menus, and the dish never pretends otherwise.

-The dish has no datable origin and no inventor worth fabricating; it is a recent café hybrid, and what carries real history is the morning it packages rather than the package.
-The word kahvaltı itself is a clue to that morning's depth: it joins kahve, coffee, and altı, under or before, and means the meal taken before coffee, since strong Turkish coffee on an empty stomach was thought unwise.
+The dish has no datable origin and no inventor worth fabricating; it is a recent café hybrid, and what carries the history is the morning it packages rather than the package.
+The word kahvaltı is a clue to that morning's depth: it joins kahve, coffee, and altı, under or before, and names the meal taken before coffee, since strong Turkish coffee on an empty stomach was thought unwise.